MicrosoftDocs/azure-docs/articles/lighthouse/how-to/onboard-customer.md

 ## Gather tenant and subscription details

 To onboard a customer's tenant, it must have an active Azure subscription.
-When you [create a template manually[(#create-your-template-manually))], you'll need to know the following:
+When you [create a template manually](#create-your-template-manually), you'll need to know the following:

 - The tenant ID of the service provider's tenant (where you will be managing the customer's resources).
 - The tenant ID of the customer's tenant (which will have resources managed by the service provider).